mtomtom/baymobil/README.md

 Case 3: Passing list of filenames (hom1, hom2, het)

 Files need to be in csv format and include columns with the headers: SNP N eco1 eco2, which describe the data as above.
 The code will then output a results file comprising the original data plus the maximum number of reads with the highest evidence for coming from the second ecotype (n2max), the average over all the reads that could from the second ecotype (N2mean) and the log 10 Bayes factor (log10BF).

+## Running the simulations

+See the jupyter notebook for more how to run the simulations seen in the paper.